 Why are the woven hats so unpredictable?

 Well, let’s think about it.
 They are made of straw.
 The straw is made from naturally growing plants.
 There are rainy seasons and dry seasons.
 Some plants will receive more sunlight than others.
 Some will receive more, or less, water.
-A weaver may use material from fifty different plants to make a single hat.
+A weaver may use material from twenty different plants to make a single hat.
 He will slit the straw lengthwise with his thumbnail to determine their width, then roll them between thumb and forefinger before weaving with them.What are the chances that every strand of straw is identical to every other strand in width, length, and tensile strength?
 Right.
 Zero.

 The other key variable is the weave.
 Some weavers pull their weave tighter than others.
 Two weavers might weave with the same number of rows of weave per inch horizontally, but one might weave taller rows than the other.
 And so on.
 Hats will vary from weaver to weaver.